qemus/qemu-docker/readme.md

     - Set the `BOOT` environment variable to the URL of an ISO image you want to install.

-    - Start the container and connect to [port 8006](http://localhost:8006) in your web browser.
+    - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.

-    - You will see the screen and can control it via the keyboard and mouse.
+    - You will see the screen and can now install the OS of your choice using your keyboard and mouse.

-    - Enjoy your brand new machine, and don't forget to star this repo!
+    Enjoy your brand new machine, and don't forget to star this repo!

   * ### How do I increase the amount of CPU or RAM?